tushartuteja/atlabshiring/index.md

 - You want to work on problems that blend **AI, product, and performance**.
 - You want your **work to matter** to users, the industry, and your growth.

 We operate out of **WeWork HQ27 in Gurgaon**, a vibrant and collaborative workspace.
 This is where our **Tech, Product, and Design teams are based**.
-We already have great people in the team, and we're looking to grow with folks who are just as passionate and obsessive about building something truly world-class.
+We already have great people in the team (designers and engineers from IIT-D / B / M / R, LBS), & we're looking to grow with folks who are just as passionate and obsessive about building something truly world-class.

 We aim to provide our teammates with a great environment and challenging opportunities, where the environment is our **team, culture, and workspace**.